tmotagam/tmotagam.github.io/pages/markdown/sms_docs.md

 <a href="javascript:startApp('sms')"><img src="/public/images/btn.b.webp" alt=""></a>
 <br>
-<h1 align = "center">Store Management System</h1>
+<h1 style="color: #b76957;" align = "center">Store Management System</h1>
 <p align = "center">System which works as electronic notebook for keeping records.</p>

 <br>

 ### Hi welcome to this guide 😃 :
-#### I have created this guide to help users who are new 👦 and old 👴 as well to help them use this software to its full potential.
+#### I have created this guide to help users who are new 👦 and old 👴 as well as to help them use this software to its full potential.
 #### This guide will help you for installing and using this software.

 <br>